-\begin{example} All known nontrivial definable approximate subgroups appear to live in theories with the strict order property.
-This is related to longstanding questions regarding simple theories, and to new ones concerning the existence property in theories of Shelah's class NSOP1.
-It is interesting in this connection to examine a first example of an approximate subgroup arising from a quasimorphism.
-We take Brooks' quasimorphism on the free group, see \cite{kotschick}, Example 1.
-Let $F$ be the free group on two letters $x,y$, and $w$ a nontrivial cyclically reduced word; for definiteness take $w=xy$.
-Let $A \subset F$ be the set of words containing as many nonoverlapping copies of $w$ as of $w \inv$; $A$ is an approximate subgroup.
-The group $x^{\Zz}=\la x \ra$ is contained in $A$.
-Moreover $x^n y \in A$ for $n<0$ but not for $n>0$.
-Hence the semigroup $x^{\Nn} = A \meet C_F(x) \meet A y \inv$ is definable with parameters in $F$, and even definable in $A$ given with partial multiplication and conjugation by $x,y$.
-Hence $(F,A,\cdot)$ has the order property. \end{example}
+If in \propref{notsame} we remove the assumption that $cl(f(G))$ is connected, we still obtain that $g$ is a homomorphism on some subgroup to which $\om$ belongs.

-\ssec{} An approximate homomorphism with central error defined on a centerless group (in a strong sense) induces an actual homomorphism, whose pullbacks of compact sets are not much larger.
-We give one formulation of this in terms of a topology on $G$; see \secref{complementarity} for the definition of discrete-on-compact.
+\ssec{} By way of contrast, we note a family of cases where an approximate homomorphism $f$ with central error - hence in particular a quasimorphism - can be replaced with an actual homomorphism.
+For instance this applies to a centerless finitely generated or linear group, or a subgroup of a stable group.
+Factoring out the center yields an actual homomorphism $\bar{f}$, whose pullbacks of compact sets are not much larger in some sense: any any group topology on $G$ making the elements of $\chi(f)$ discrete, also must make the elements of $\chi{\bar{f}}$ discrete.